On Free $\omega$-Continuous and Regular Ordered Algebras

-The family of context-free languages is the free $\Del$-algebra for $\Del$ the set of regular coterms defined by finite systems of algebraic equations in the variety of idempotent semirings.
-The free $\omega$-continuous idempotent semiring is the completion of the free Kleene algebra by countably generated star-ideals \cite{K90a}.

-A final example is given by the category of iteration theories \cite{BloomEsik93}, which is isomorphic to the category of Eilenberg-Moore algebras for the rational-tree monad on the category of signatures \cite{AdamekMiliusVelebil07}. \end{exas}
+For example, the fact that a least solution of $x = axb+1$ exists is the completeness condition expressed by the regular coterm obtained by unwinding

+This coterm must have an interpretation in the algebra and must be the supremum of all its finite truncations.
+Furthermore, by composing a coterm on the left and right with arbitrary $c$ and $d$, the resulting coterm must also be the supremum of its truncations; this expresses the continuity of multiplication with respect to definable suprema.

+As in Example~\ref{ex:ex3}, the completeness and continuity conditions imposed by~\eqref{eq:algebraic} can be axiomatized by a special case, namely the \emph{$\mu$-continuity axiom}, which says that $a(\mu x.b)c$ is the supremum of $\set{a(nx.b)c}{n\ge 0}$, where $0x.b = \bot$, $(n+1)x.b = b[x/nx.b]$, and $\mu x.b$ is the least solution of the equation $x = b$~\cite{GHK17a}. \end{exa}

+\begin{exa} The free ``1-regular'' idempotent semiring over an alphabet $X$ is the semiring of OI-macro languages of Fischer~\cite{Fischer68}, which are the same as the indexed languages of Aho~\cite{Aho68,AHU75}.
+These languages are quite useful in practice, as they capture some syntactic properties that are inexpressible with context-free grammars; for example, that a variable may only appear in the scope of its declaration~\cite{ThiemannNeubauer08}.
+Macro grammars allow these properties to be specified syntactically and checked during the parsing phase of compilation.

+Indexed languages are generated by \emph{indexed grammars} in which the nonterminals are tagged with a stack.
+Productions are of the form

+where $A$ is a nonterminal symbol, $\sigma$ is a stack (string of stack symbols), $F$ is a stack symbol, and $\alpha$ is a string of terminals and nonterminals.
+The notation $\alpha[\sigma]$ denotes the string of terminals and tagged nonterminals in which every nonterminal in $\alpha$ is tagged with $\sigma$.
+A string $x$ of terminal symbols is in the language generated by the grammar provided $S[]\derives x$, where $S$ is a designated start symbol.